- A leading '+' in the phone number means 'dial your country's exit code'.

 Singaporean mobile phone numbers begin with numbers ‘8’ or ‘9’.

-Calling to a mobile phone that is registered in Singapore but roaming outside of Singapore: dial the regular call sequence to a Singaporean mobile phone.
+Calling to a mobile phone registered in Singapore but roaming outside of Singapore: dial the regular call sequence to a Singaporean mobile phone.

-Calling to a mobile phone user currently roaming in Singapore with a phone that is registered outside of Singapore: call the country where the mobile phone is registered.
+Calling to a mobile phone user roaming in Singapore with a phone registered outside of Singapore: call the country where the mobile phone is registered.

 There are no designated VoIP exchanges in Singapore.